 A disregard for the format will see your letter cast aside without even being read.
 Literary agents and publishers do not have the time or patience to read rambling or illegible queries.
 The writers who respect the rules and apply them accordingly in their query letter have a far higher chance of being read.

-If a publishing professional spread fifty query letters across a desk, they would instantly see those with the distinctive white space of a perfectly formatted three paragraph query.
+If a publishing professional spread fifty query letters received either in print or by e-mail, across a desk, they would instantly see those with the distinctive white space of a perfectly formatted three paragraph query.
 There are even some agencies whose assistants do this in advance to filter those deserving the eyes of the literary agent.

 A query letter is far more than an actual letter, it is a literary audition.
 That is not to say that the prose needs to sing, but the respect for its form will get you on the stage.